No. 4 UConn beats Georgetown, but Fudd injured again

 Dorka Juhasz had 13 points for the Huskies (15-2, 8-0 Big East), and Nika Muhl and Lou Lopez Senechal each added 12.

 Brianna Scott led Georgetown (8-9, 1-7) with 11 points.
-Georgetown was up 13-11 after a quarter, forcing seven turnovers and keeping UConn without a basket for over six minutes.
+The Hoyas were up 13-11 after a quarter, forcing seven turnovers and keeping UConn without a basket for over six minutes.
+They stayed with UConn in the second as well, holding the Huskies to just 32% shooting and trailed just 24-23 at the half.

-Fudd broke another UConn scoring drought with a 3-pointer from the right baseline that put the Huskies back in front 14-13.
+”Anytime you come up and play UConn like that, the kids were really locked in the game plan, Georgetown coach James Howard said. ”It keeps you in the game and keeps your morale up a little bit.
+I think they know that they can get things done when they plan like a team.”

 BIG PICTURE

-Georgetown: The Hoyas forced 23 UConn turnovers and held the Huskies to just 41.3% shooting.
-But the Hoyas shot just 32.2%
+Georgetown: The Hoyas forced 23 UConn turnovers.
+But the Hoyas had 19 of their own and shot just 32.2%

 UConn: The Huskies have won 18 straight Big East games.
 Coach Geno Auriemma coached his second game back after missing several games flu-like symptoms.
-He said Saturday that the death of his mother in December and has changed his perspective when it comes to basketball.
+He said Saturday that the lingering illness and the death of his mother in December has changed his perspective when it comes to basketball.

 ”I’ve coached for 35, 40 years thinking that if we don’t win the national championship I’m going to get fired, that’s not a healthy way to live,” he said Saturday.